guard/listen/README.md

 force_polling: true                             # Force the use of the polling adapter
                                                 # default: none

+relative: false                                 # Whether changes should be relative to current dir or not
+                                                # default: false

 debug: true                                     # Enable Celluloid logger
                                                 # default: false